 Molecular structure and chemical formula

 Picric acid has the chemical formula C6H3N3O7, indicating the presence of three nitro groups (-NO2) attached to a benzene ring with a hydroxyl group (-OH).
-This positioning gives the compound its exceptional reactivity and explosive properties.
-Its molar mass is 229.1 g/mol, and it appears as odorless yellow crystals.
+This arrangement gives the compound its exceptional reactivity and explosive properties.
+Its molar mass is 229.1 g/mol, and it occurs as odorless yellow crystals.

-The molecular structure of 2,4,6-trinitrophenol allows it to act both as a weak acid, due to the hydroxyl group, and as a strong oxidant, due to the nitro groups.
-This duality is the basis for its distinct chemical behavior.
+The molecular structure of 2,4,6-trinitrophenol allows it to act both as a weak acid, due to its hydroxyl group, and as a powerful oxidant, thanks to its nitro groups.
+This duality underlies its distinct chemical behavior.

 Chemical properties

-Picric acid is sparingly soluble in water (about 1.3 g/L at 20 °C) but dissolves readily in organic solvents such as benzene, acetone, and ethanol.
-Its low aqueous solubility makes it particularly stable in hydrated media, but when dry, it becomes extremely sensitive to shock and friction.
+Picric acid is sparingly soluble in water (approximately 1.3 g/L at 20 °C) but dissolves readily in organic solvents such as benzene, acetone, and ethanol.
+Its low aqueous solubility makes it particularly stable in hydrated environments, but when dry, it becomes extremely sensitive to shock and friction.

-One of the notable characteristics of this compound is its ability to form salts called picrates when it reacts with metals such as copper, lead, or iron.
-These salts are often more unstable than picric acid itself, increasing the risk of explosion if handled carelessly.
+One of the defining characteristics of this compound is its ability to form salts called picrates when it reacts with metals such as copper, lead, or iron.
+These salts are often more unstable than picric acid itself, increasing the risk of explosion during careless handling.

 Responsiveness and stability

 Picric acid is a flammable and explosive solid.
-It explodes spontaneously at temperatures above 300°C and can also decompose violently upon mechanical shock, friction, or exposure to open flames.
-Its stability is improved when hydrated, which is why it is usually stored as an aqueous solution or mixed with water (at a concentration of 30% or more).
+It explodes spontaneously at temperatures above 300 °C and can also decompose violently upon mechanical shock, friction, or exposure to open flames.
+Its stability is improved when hydrated, which is why it is generally stored as an aqueous solution or mixed with water (at a concentration of 30% or more).

 The compound also reacts with strong bases to form neutral salts and with reducing agents to produce derivative compounds such as picramic acid.
 These reactions illustrate its potential as a versatile reagent in various chemical applications.